 There’s also a punishment platoon of soldiers stationed in the area, in the middle of nowhere, to get them out of everyone else’s way because they were so incompetent at their jobs – making them the plucky, young underdogs of this episode who are pitted against the far mightier Cybermen.
 They’re initially led Alice Ferrin, who has no respect for Clara because she knows even less about leading an army than she does, and she doesn’t think very highly of an emperor who abandoned his post either.
 She’s fanatically prepared to kamikaze herself and everyone else for the glorious cause of eliminating the Cybermen, because a massive loss of life is considered to be acceptable collateral damage in the future.
 Thankfully, one of the Cybermen kills her before she has a chance to betray everyone else.

 The last notable human character would be Porridge (Warwick Davis), who’s steadily revealed to be a member of the galaxy’s imperial family.
 Porridge is an emperor in hiding, who’s running away from the responsibilities of the throne.
-Being the ruler of an entire galaxy is incredibly restricting: ever since he was a boy, he’s never had real freedom, and he’s had to make hard choices, sacrificing lives for the greater good of the galaxy.
+Being the ruler of an entire galaxy is incredibly restricting: ever since he was a boy, he’s never had any real freedom, and he’s had to make hard choices, sacrificing lives for the greater good of the galaxy.
 It’s implied that he might have even had to blow up an entire galaxy in the past to stop the Cybermen, and had to live with that on his conscience afterwards.
 So naturally, he’s in no hurry to go back to his old post.
 Porridge is a warm, personable, courageous person, but he also has a selfish steak: he could have ended the crisis with the Cybermen a lot sooner than he did, but he didn’t want to blow his cover until he absolutely had to.

 A few people manage to catch on to him before anyone else, including Alice.
 As someone who served under his family in the past, she both respects him and resents him, viewing him as a weak leader who refuses to do what needs to be done (i.e. condemning them all to death on a suicide mission).
 Over the course of the hour, Porridge develops a crush on Clara, because she is quite a remarkable woman, and he eventually proposes to her.
 But she has to return to her own time, and she doesn’t want to marry someone she just met, so she gently turns him down, and while he’s disappointed by her answer, he takes it well.
 I always like to see side-characters in this show become smitten with the companions, like William Shakespeare’s infatuation with Martha or Vincent Van Gogh’s crush on Amy, because why should the Doctor have all the fun turning the heads of strangers they encounter?
 These sorts of things are always cute to see.
 Besides, the true ship that’s being teased in this episode is the Doctor and Clara, which is given a few more nudges on both ends.

 “Nightmare In Silver” is set pretty far in humanity’s future, after the great Cyber wars that raged across the galaxy.
 Entire worlds were destroyed during that period to stop the Cybermen from spreading, and now they’re supposedly extinct.
 The Doctor doesn’t buy that for a minute, and for good reason.
 Really, they’re just lying in wait, building their strength back up with fresh meat again.
 “Nightmare In Silver” revamps the Cybermen for the Moffat era and gives them a fresh new look, for the first time since “The Age Of Steel” in Series 2.
-The Cybermen in that two-parter had very bulky, industrial designs that made them quite intimidating, while the Cybermen in this episode are a lot more sleek and streamlined: they’ve clearly been built for speed.
+The Cybermen in that two-parter had very bulky, industrial designs that made them look quite intimidating, while the Cybermen in this episode are a lot more sleek and streamlined: they’ve clearly been built for speed.

 When he sat down to write this episode, Neil Gaiman gave himself the challenge of making the Cybermen scarier than they were before, and he certainly succeeded in doing that.
 They have super speed and super strength, they’re computer geniuses, they can upgrade themselves in the middle of a battle to remove their old weaknesses, and they’re practically an unstoppable army that will never stop coming – since their numbers always grow with every human causality, like a plague of metallic zombies.
 “Nightmare In Silver” is probably the Cybermen’s most impressive showing since “The Next Doctor“, compared to the small cameos they had in “The Pandorica Opens” and “A Good Man Goes To War“, and their portrayal in “Closing Time“, where they were so weak that they were easily defeated by the power of love (and the power of James Corden).
 At the end of the day, the Cybermen are supposedly destroyed en masse with a planet-shattering bomb, but Neil Gaiman includes a last minute tease that they’re still out there, and it’s only a matter of time before they make their comeback again like they always do.